LVLMs and Humans Ground Differently in Referential Communication: Evaluation Metrics

 \subsection{Additional Communication Effort Metrics}

-Besides number of words and number of turns, we also consider the number of utterances and the duration of each round as additional communication-effort metrics.
-Words, utterances, and turns capture effort at different linguistic units: we define a \emph{turn} as all contributions from one discourse participant (DP) without interruption by the other DP, and an \emph{utterance} as a single message within a turn.
+Besides number of words and number of turns, we also considered the number of utterances and the duration of each round as additional communication-effort metrics.
+Words, utterances, and turns captured effort in terms of different linguistic units: we defined a \emph{turn} as all contributions from one discourse participant without interruption by the other, and an \emph{utterance} as a single message within a turn.
 We measure round duration in seconds.
 Table~\ref{tab:effort_metrics_corr} shows the correlation between these metrics using Spearman Rank Correlation for both all pairs and only human-human pairs.

-Overall, utterance count is highly correlated with turn count (0.96 for all pairs; 0.92 for HH), suggesting it provides little additional information beyond turns, while round duration is only moderately correlated with word/turn counts (e.g., 0.51 with words for all pairs; 0.57 with turns for HH), reflecting extra variance from non-communication factors such as reading time and interface delays.
-We therefore report word count and turn count in the main text as the most direct and interpretable measures of communication effort.
+Overall, utterance count was highly correlated with turn count (0.96 for all pairs; 0.92 for HH), suggesting it provides little additional information beyond turns, while round duration was only moderately correlated with word/turn counts (e.g., 0.51 with words for all pairs; 0.57 with turns for HH), reflecting additional variance from non-communication factors such as reading time and interface delays.
+We have therefore reported word count and turn count in the main text as the most direct and interpretable measures of communication effort.